Bennie Moten (November 13th 1894 - April 2nd 1935)

 Beginning his recording career for OKeh in 1923 his earliest sides were a regional interpretation of New Orleans jazz with a prominent Missouri ragtime influence.

-After "Bennie Moten's Kansas City Orchestra" singed with Victor Records in 1926 they began to perform original offerings and popular songs in a more blues based style capitalizing on the local popularity of 'Stomps'.
+After "Bennie Moten's Kansas City Orchestra" signed with Victor Records in 1926 they began to perform original offerings and popular songs in a more blues based style capitalizing on the local popularity of 'Stomps'.

 During this period Moten's arrangements would also begin to include frequent extended solos from various musicians in his assembly.